 If you're buying a property

-- Tell the Revenue Service you're buying a property by completing a Buying Property Form.
+- Tell us if you buy a property by completing a Buying Property Form.

 - If the property you're buying is in Guernsey and you will occupy this as your only residence, this is known as your principal private residence (PPR).
 You may be able to claim for relief on mortgage or loan interest paid on your PPR.
 Full details of the rules for relief on interest paid can be found in the Income Tax (Tax Relief on interest payments) Guernsey Ordinance, 2007.